riyachoudhary21/Data-cleaning-titanic/README.md

-# Task1-Data-Cleaning-Preprocessing
+# Data-Cleaning-Preprocessing
 Data Cleaning and Preprocessing using Titanic dataset

 # Overview
-This notebook contains the data cleaning and preprocessing of the Titanic dataset, done as part of an AI & ML internship.
+This notebook contains the data cleaning and preprocessing of the Titanic dataset, done.

 # Steps Performed
 1. Loaded dataset using Pandas